Kallurdivya/rm-punctutations.py/README.md

 # rm-punctutations.py
-removes punctutation in the sentences using python
+removes the punctutations in the sentences by using python